KarelKubat/whatsmeow/README.md

         if err := handlers.Dispatch(e); err != nil {
             switch err.Type {
             case handlers.NoHandlerFound:
-                // Silently ignore when there is not a handler for this event. return nil
+                // Silently ignore when there is no handler for this event. return nil
             case handlers.HandlerFailed:
                 // If the handler returned an error, print it.